17 Aug How do your toilet habits change from week to week in your cycle?

-Researchers speculate it may be due to a build-up of prostaglandins–hormone-like chemicals that help expel the uterine lining during menstruation by stimulating contractions (the cause of menstrual cramps).
-These prostaglandins may enter the bloodstream, then make it to the intestines where they expel the contents.
+Researchers speculate it may be due to a build-up of prostaglandins–hormone-like chemicals that help expel the uterine lining during menstruation by stimulating contractions (the cause of menstrual cramps).2 These prostaglandins may enter the bloodstream, then make it to the intestines where they expel waste.

-And there’s probably a lot of contents to expel due to constipation–or at least slower emptying–caused by progesterone in the second half of your cycle (see below).
+And there’s probably a lot of waste to expel due to constipation–or at least slower emptying–caused by progesterone in the second half of your cycle (see below).

-You may have also noticed you’re urinating more frequently right before or during your period.
+You also tend to urinate more frequently during your period.
 This is likely due to a drop in progesterone, which had caused water retention during your Week 3 and most of your Week 4 (see below).
-Without progesterone holding things in anymore, you’re passing all that water more easily.
+Without progesterone holding in all that fluid anymore, you’re passing it more easily as you urinate.

 So, why is progesterone being so greedy with your food and beverages, not allowing them to easily pass through in this phase of your cycle?

-Researchers believe that progesterone wants your body to hold onto whatever you ingest longer as a way to sap more nutrients from them in case you got pregnant during ovulation and now need nutrients for two.
+Researchers suspect that this hormone wants your body to hold onto whatever you ingest longer as a way to sap more nutrients from them in case you got pregnant during ovulation and now need nutrients for two.

-The first constipation remedy is rye bread.
-In a 2010 study in the Journal of Nutrition, researchers found that rye bread works more effectively than laxatives and probiotics at relieving constipation thanks to a type of fiber that ferments in the intestine and triggers contractions that move contents along.
+- Rye bread: In a 2010 study in the Journal of Nutrition, researchers found that whole grain rye bread works more effectively than laxatives and probiotics at relieving constipation.4 Credit goes to a type of fiber in rye bread–arabinoxylan–that ferments in the intestine and triggers contractions that move contents along.
 What’s more, it does the job without cramping or other uncomfortable side effects.

-Not a rye bread fan?
-A 2011 study from the University of Iowa Carver College of Medicine shows that prunes (now called by the less geriatric-sounding moniker “dried plums”) work more effectively than psyllium-containing fiber additives (like Metamucil and Fiberall) at making you regular again thanks to their sorbitol, a sugar alcohol that has a mild stool-softening effect.
+- Prunes: A 2011 study from the University of Iowa Carver College of Medicine shows that prunes (now called by the less geriatric-sounding moniker “dried plums”) work more effectively than psyllium-containing fiber additives (like Metamucil and Fiberall) at making you regular again.5 That’s because they’re a rich source of sorbitol, a natural sugar alcohol that has a mild stool-softening effect.